ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 }
 ```

-Overloading * for scalar multiplication in C++ is straightforward: we just change the types.
+Overloading * for scalar multiplication in C++ is similar to addition:

 ```cpp
 inline Vector3 operator*(const Vector3 a, const float f)